code-423n4/2022-02-skale/README.md

 ### Exit reimbursement

-Using the default exit process, users must fund their CommunityPool account before conducting an exit with 1,000,000 gas * gas Price in Wei at time of exit transaction submission.
+Using the default exit process, users must fund their CommunityPool account before conducting an exit with 1,000,000 gas \* gas Price in Wei at time of exit transaction submission.
 The actual exit transaction cost is deducted from this CommunityPool deposit, and users are able to withdraw any unused funds in their CommunityPool.
 An oracle process to retrieve a more accurate Ethereum gas Price is currently planned to be released.
 In an extraordinary event of a user not having sufficient funds in the Community Pool, the user is locked from subsequent exits until they refund the Community Pool, and in the meantime the SKALE chain owner wallet is used to reimburse nodes for the exit transaction.

-Note that SKALE chain owners may implement a different exit process than the default one described above, by using custom messages with the Messsage Proxy system.
+Note that SKALE chain owners may implement a different exit process than the default one described above, by using custom messages with the Message Proxy system.

 ## Gas Optimization Notes